-☑ Physical distancing, stable cohorts, square footage, and cleaning • Upon arrival at school all K-2 students will walk to their outside requirements must be maintained during arrival and dismissal hallway wing doors, where they will be visually screened and procedures. temperature monitored.
-Following positive screening results, П •

-Create schedule(s) and communicate staggered arrival and/or dismissal times.

-- Assign students or cohorts to an entrance; assign staff member(s) to conduct visual screenings (see section 1f of the Ready Schools, Safe Learners guidance). - Ensure accurate sign-in/sign-out protocols to help facilitate contact tracing by the LPHA.
-Sign-in procedures are not a replacement for entrance and screening requirements.
-Students entering school after arrival times must be screened for the primary symptoms of concern. - Eliminate shared pen and paper sign-in/sign-out sheets. - Ensure hand sanitizer is available if signing children in or out on an electronic device. - ☑ Ensure alcohol-based hand sanitizer (with 60-95% alcohol) dispensers are easily accessible near all entry doors and other high-traffic areas.
-Establish and clearly communicate procedures for keeping caregiver drop-off/pick-up as brief as possible.
+201744447127447 21014100742 C HA/ODE Requirements Hybrid/Onsite Plan [ ☐ Physical distancing, stable cohorts, square footage, and cleaning Arrival and Entry requirements must be maintained during arrival and dismissal • Each student will be assigned an entrance point (i.e., a specific procedures. door) to the school building. [ □ Create schedule(s) and communicate staggered arrival and/or Upon entry, students will go directly to their first content dismissal times. cohort [ Assign students or cohorts to an entrance; assign staff member(s) Staff will be present at each entry point to visually screen to conduct visual screenings (see section 1f of the Ready Schools , students for symptoms and track cohort data.
+Safe Learners guidance).
+Students identified as potentially symptomatic will be directed [ ☑ Ensure accurate sign-in/sign-out protocols to help facilitate to the office. contact tracing by the LPHA.
+Sign-in procedures are not a Breakfast in the classroom starts at 7:50 AM and goes until replacement for entrance and screening requirements.
+Students 8:25 AM.
+Students must wash hands before and after breakfast.
+First entering school after arrival times must be screened for the period starts at 8:30 AM primary symptoms of concern.
+Sign-In / Sign-Out Procedures Eliminate shared pen and paper sign-in/sign-out sheets.
+Students entering or leaving the building at times other than Ensure hand sanitizer is available if signing children in or out arrival or dismissal will use the main building entrance. on an electronic device.
+Arrivals will be greeted at the door by a staff member to [ ☑ Ensure alcohol-based hand sanitizer (with 60-95% alcohol) reduce office traffic. dispensers are easily accessible near all entry doors and other • All sign-in/sign-out tracking will be handled by office staff to reduce high-traffic areas.
+Establish and clearly communicate procedures sharing of pen/paper for keeping caregiver drop-off/pick-up as brief as possible.